jeffregencia/PSEI-Dashboard/PSEI-April-12-2022.md

 **5. YTD vs Weekly Performance**

-All filtered stocks have an average of -2.429% YTD performance higher than the previous trading session's -1.237% and -2.24% Weekly performance lower than yesterday’s -1.51%.
+All filtered stocks have an average of -2.429% YTD performance higher than the previous trading session's -1.237% and -2.24% Weekly performance lower than yesterday (-1.51%).
 Both intersect at the quadrant 3/lagging area. $ATN has the highest YTD% performance (46.15%) among the 93 filtered stocks while $APL has the lowest (-38.75%). $NOW has the highest Weekly% performance (12.93%) while $EEI has the lowest (-14.83%).

 ![image](https://user-images.githubusercontent.com/103119533/162972608-afb2d83e-6954-4a24-aaa6-8d0f503b08ca.png)